-CDU's institutional repository policy requires staff to deposit accepted versions of publications into CDU eSpace.
+CDU's Open Access Policy requires staff to deposit accepted versions of publications into CDU eSpace.
 Library staff are responsible for making these openly accessible when and if embargo and other legal restrictions are met.

 There are two ways to make your work open access in the University's repository, CDU eSpace: by emailing your request for deposit or self-archiving.